ShadowDweller205/CS499/index.md

 ## About Me

-I am a collage student in my final year for my Bachelor of Computer Science.
+I am a college student in my final year for my Bachelor of Computer Science.
 I have spent 5 years working towards this goal at night and on weekends while holding full time positions at various companies.
 Below are just a few samples of my work and my capabilities.

 ### Markdown